-In the second stage of the experiment, both the workers and a set of impartial spectators (who have no material interest in the decision they make) are provided with information on the initial \$5 bonus allocation within their group.
+spectators (who have no material interest in the decision they make) are provided with information on the initial \$5 bonus allocation within their group.
 They are then able to propose a reallocation of the \$5, to be divided equally between the other group members.
 While workers only make one distributive choice for their own group, spectators make three decisions.
 Each of these three decisions is for a group of workers in a different treatment condition.
 The order in which spectators see these three groups is randomised.
-For each group, there is then a 50 per cent chance that the decision of one of three impartial spectators will be implemented4 and a 50 per cent chance that the decision of one of the setup, in which spectators and workers each face a 50 per cent chance of having their preferences implemented, allows us to elicit incentivised preferences for both groups of subjects in all groups.
+For each group, there is then a 50% chance that the decision of one of three impartial spectators will be implemented4 and a 50% chance that the decision of one of the five workers will be implemented.
+This setup, in which spectators and workers each face a 50% chance of having their preferences implemented, allows us to elicit incentivised preferences for both groups of subjects in all groups.